thijstriemstra/acidswf/docs/index.rst

     set FLEX_HOME="C:\Program Files\Adobe\Adobe Flex Builder 3 Plug-in\sdks\4.1.0"

-3. Create a new folder in :file:`/path/to/acidswf/flash/lib` and then copy the following files in that folder:
+3. Create a new folder called ``lib`` at :file:`/path/to/acidswf/flash/lib` and then copy the following files there:

   - `Hamcrest AS3`_
    - :file:`hamcrest.swc`